-If mind health is a priority for you, an all-inclusive holiday ticks a lot of the boxes necessary for a relaxing, hassle-free getaway.
-As well as excellent value, everything from the flight tickets to the accommodation, food, drinks and entertainment are covered before you fly.
+If mental health is a priority for you, an all-inclusive holiday ticks a lot of the boxes necessary for a relaxing, hassle-free getaway.
+As well as excellent value, everything from the flight tickets to the accommodation, food, drinks, and entertainment are covered before you fly.
 That allows you to empty your mind and enjoy a city break or beach holiday without having to concern yourself with the day-to-day arrangements.
-There are also more luxurious all-inclusive holidays where everything from water sports, day trips and the use of sumptuous spas and private beaches are included in the price.
+There are also more luxurious all-inclusive holidays where everything from water sports, day trips, and the use of sumptuous spas and private beaches are included in the price.

 So, what are some of the best all-inclusive holiday destinations in Europe to promote a healthy mind?
 Here’s our guide…

 Ibiza is so much more than a party island.
 The often-overlooked quiet side of Ibiza provides a calm and relaxing retreat away from everyday life, perfect for re-energising body and mind.
 Here you’ll find sandy coves, secluded beaches, and sunsets you’ll remember for the rest of your life.
 Cala Llonga, Puerto San Miguel, Santa Eulalia, and Portinax are all excellent bases for a relaxing, all-inclusive holiday.
 They provide a mixture of bohemian vibes, classy bistros, and stylish marinas, perfectly suited to those who want to take life at their own pace.